-This is the pleasant view I had eating a late breakfast at my resort and trying to figure out how I should spend what was left of my last day in Panglao
+This was the pleasant view I had eating a late breakfast at my resort and trying to figure out how I should spend what was left of my last day in Panglao island, Bohol.

-I then decided to have a stroll down the Alona beach to look for an idea
+Having a little stroll down Alona beach to look for an idea of what to do with my last day

 Here some more, they actually are everywhere along the beach